Kids First-KOMP2: Precision Modeling of Pediatric Conditions Pilot

 To learn more about KOMP2’s pipeline visit, www.mousephenotype.org.
 For technical questions related this Kids First-KOMP collaboration contact: KidsFirstKOMP@nih.gov.
 Updates about this project will be announced once information become available.

 Projects Selected for this Opportunity:

-The Engle lab studies the genetic basis of congenital cranial dysinnervation disorders (CCDDs) which are a set of neurodevelopmental diseases that can affect facial and eye movements.
-The Engle lab has collected, sequenced and analyzed over 899 whole genome sequences through the Gabriella Miller Kids First (GMKF) research program.
-As a next step in this partnership, the Engle Lab will collaborate with the Kids First-KOMP2 project to study the impact of structural variation on CCDDs, using the mouse as a model system.
+Project Narrative: The Engle lab studies the genetic basis of congenital cranial dysinnervation disorders (CCDDs) which are a set of neurodevelopmental diseases that can affect facial and eye movements.
+The Engle lab has collected, sequenced and analyzed over 899 whole genome sequences through the Gabriella Miller Kids First research program (Kids First).
+As a next step in this partnership, the Engle Lab will collaborate with the the Kids First and the Knockout Mouse Phenotyping Program (KOMP2) to study the impact of structural variation on CCDDs, using the mouse as a model system.
 Together we plan to generate mutant mice bearing a 56 kb tandem duplication of a noncoding region that segregates in a large CCDD family and perform behavioral, anatomical, and molecular phenotyping using state-of-the-art technologies.

 Kids First Dataset Used in This Project: "GMKF: Kids First Pediatric Research Program on Congenital Cranial Dysinnervation Disorders and Related Birth Defects ” (dbGaP accession number: phs001247)

 - In vivo Modeling for a Novel Tubulinopathy

 Investigation Team: Elizabeth Engle (PI) & Julie Jurgens, Boston Children's Hospital